-Interestingly, we have observed in some women the recurrence of symptoms attributed to adhesions in the one to five year period post op.
-I believe that once adhesions have formed in the immediate post-op period, they will not continue to form unless there is a new insult to the tissues such as injury, infection, or more surgery.
+Interestingly, we have observed in some individuals the recurrence of symptoms attributed to adhesions in the one to five year period post-op.
+Personally, I believe that once adhesions have formed in the immediate post-op period, they will not continue to form unless there is a new insult to the tissues such as injury, infection or more surgery.

-If these symptoms become severe, they are usually easy to treat with laparoscopy.
-Most of the repeat surgeries I do after initial LAPEX do not show significant endometriosis, but I find other pelvic problems, of which adhesions are at the top of the list.
+If these symptoms become severe, they are usually easy to lyse via laparoscopy.
+In my more than two decades of performing advanced LAPEX surgery, most of the repeat surgeries I did after the initial LAPEX did not show significant endometriosis, but rather, other pelvic problems (of which adhesions were at the top of the list).

 Painful Bowel Movements

 Pain with a bowel movement is another scary event after surgery.
 There may be several possible causes.

 Patients who have had a full bowel resection or excision of endo off the bowel, in the cul-de-sac or near the rectovaginal septum are likely to experience this due to the passage of gas, liquid and solids through the injured and swollen area in the wall of the intestine.
 Additionally, if the bowel stays relaxed for a period of time after the surgery (especially if you’ve done a bowel prep), the first bowel movement may be difficult.
 You can use a glycerin suppository for help, but only if you did not have a bowel resection.